 Keep your tots tidy with this adorable apron for art projects and more.
 We used laminated cotton for a easy, wipe-clean finish.
 Everyone who's anyone is adding this wonderful substrate choice to their new fabric collections.
 We give you some tips for sewing with it (it's really easy), and a toddler-sized pattern to download.
+Depending on the child's build, it's meant to fit a toddler up to about a 4T to 5T.
 Whip one up, then whip out the poster paints.

 Laminated cotton is simply a regular cotton coated (laminated) with either vinyl or a clear polyurethane on one side, which means the back is still soft cotton.
 It's widely available online and in-store; we found a great selection at Fabric.com.

 This substrate is quite nice to work with, but you do need to remember a few things.
 We've listed an overview below.
 For additional detail, check out our tutorial: Successful Sewing with Laminated Cottons (And Other Sticky Stuff).

 - Do NOT iron the laminated side.
 You can iron from the back on a lower setting, but even then, we recommend a pressing cloth between your iron and the back of the laminate.
 You can also try a hairdryer to blow out the wrinkles, and some people claim setting the fabric in the sun helps wrinkles fall out.